Currently dreaming (Corona dreaming albeit) of….

 It earned Travel + Leisure Choice Destination of the Year in 2016, continuing to gain popularity and it is easy to see why.
 Head to the Dalmatian Islands if you’re looking for a beach vacation, Plitvice National Park for all you adventure-seekers, or Dubrovnik for anybody looking to live out their best Game of Thrones life (most of the series was shot here)!

 While some of these may get to be crossed out sooner than others, we can’t stop dreaming of when our next adventure will be and adding to our bucket list.
+Pinning that dream destination we hit and reminiscing on those memories year to come is just the best.
 What’s next on your travel bucket list?
 Let us know in the comments below!